menu

 Artistic project

-unreal state is an IRL RPG (In-Real-Life Role-Playing Game) manifested as an immersive urban performance controlled through a mobile application.
+Unreal state is an IRL RPG (In-Real-Life Role-Playing Game) manifested as an immersive urban performance controlled through a mobile application.
 Players navigate a digital map overlaid onto actual city locations, transforming the urban environment into both stage and game board.

 Format: walkabout performance role playing game